wujiaqi06/SGV-caller/README.md

 directory_of_previous_database = ../pipeline1
 output_file_name_of_previous_database =	your_output_run_name_for_pipeline1
 ```
-You can then run pipeline2 using the method described above.
+You can then run pipeline 2 using the method described above.

 For other pipelies, just change
 ```